jmadden/twilio-sms-log-export/README.md

-# Export Twilio Message Logs to CSV File
+# Export Twilio Message Logs to a CSV File

 Ever need to download your Twilio Message Logs to a spreadsheet, but didn't have the time, or know-how to write the code yourself?
 Well you're in luck, because I did it for you!